Professor Scott Davis

 Chair since November 2022, Director since January 2022

 Originally from Tully, Scott and his partner Tony are proud to call Far North Queensland home.
-They are both active in local organisations and passionate about sailing, connection, and giving back to their community.
+They are active in local organisations and passionate about sailing, fostering connection, and giving back to their community.

 “COUCH has an important role in supporting people and their families and carers recovering and living with cancer.
 Based on the belief that community coming together can take action where government often struggles.
 It was an honour to be nominated to the role of Chair, and privilege to be able to serve my community in this way.”